Black Norwegian Elkhound: Temperament

 The Black Norwegian Elkhound is an all purpose family dog.
 They have great temperament and are kid friendly.
 They rarely bark and very tolerant towards smaller pets and can also be used as a companion dogs with other dog breeds.
 They are highly intelligent and love physical contact with humans.
 This is the dog that will willingly seek to be petted, hugged and will prefer to be near family members at all times.

 Hunting

-The Black Elkhound is used primarily in hunting large game such as moose, deer and bear.
-This dog is bred for on leash dog hunting and has the ability to cooperate well with the handlers.
-The black Elkhound primarily picks up the smell in the air, so it jumps to a higher ground to pick up the scent.
-Which also makes it an excellent search dog.
-As opposed to grey elkhounds, the black breed rarely bark.
+The Black Elkhound is used primarily in hunting large game such as moose, deer, and bear.
+This dog is bred for on-leash dog hunting and has the ability to cooperate well with the handlers.
+The black Elkhound primarily picks up the smell in the air, so it jumps to a higher ground to pick up the scent, which also makes it an excellent search dog.
+As opposed to grey elkhounds, the black breed rarely barks.
 It behaves calmly and silently in contact with game so that the hunter can approach the game undetected and take a precise shot.